pyOpenSci/pyopensci.github.io/_posts/2024-11-22-pyOpenSci-first-open-science-festival.md

 Most of the resources used to teach are published on our [pyOpenSci lessons website](https://www.pyopensci.org/lessons).
 We’re actively working on updates to incorporate additional content still housed in Google Docs, ensuring it’s accessible to all.

-Looking ahead, we’re excited to connect these events more deeply with pyOpenSci’s broader mission of supporting the open-source software that scientist need to make their work open.
+Looking ahead, we’re excited to connect these events more deeply with pyOpenSci’s broader mission of supporting the open-source software scientists need to make their work open.
+We are also working on:

+* A new set of lessons that support using GitHub collaboratively and empower contributors to make their first open-source contributions.
+* Running online beginner-friendly sprints that further engage the community in making contributors to open source, no matter how big or small, we want to ease pain points!
-We are looking forward to next spring and summer, when we'll be at PyCon 2025 and SciPy 2025, holding sprints giving talks, and connecting with you (I hope!) along the way!
+* We are looking forward to next spring and summer, when we'll be at PyCon 2025 and SciPy 2025, holding sprints, giving talks, and connecting with you!

-Key an eye out on our blog and events page for upcoming events, new initiatives, and even more opportunities to engage with the vibrant pyOpenSci community. <i class="fa-solid fa-hand-sparkles"></i>
+Check our blog and events page for upcoming events, new initiatives, and even more opportunities to engage with the vibrant pyOpenSci community. <i class="fa-solid fa-hand-sparkles"></i>

 ## <i class="fa-solid fa-hands"></i> Wrap up